tolvanea/scrabble_cheater/readme.md

 ## Background
 My sister gave Bananagram for our family as a Christmas present.
 She is very good at it.
 Because the best thing I can do is to cheat, I spent next week writing this program.
-(But hahaa, who laughs now! 😝)
+(But hahaa!
+Who laughs now? 😝)

 ## Algorithm